LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/2. Infrastructure in Google Cloud/Module_04.md

 Applications demand a storage solution.
 GCP provides scalable, reliable and easy-to-use managed services.

-* For relational databases, GCP offers Cloud SQL and Cloud Spanner
+* For relational databases, GCP offers Cloud SQL and Cloud Spanner.
-* For non-relational databases, GCP offers Cloud Datastore and Cloud Bigtable
+* For non-relational databases, GCP offers Cloud Datastore and Cloud Bigtable.
 * BigQuery is a highly scalable enterprise data warehouse.
 However, it falls outside of the storage solutions discussed in this module.

 ## Cloud Storage